Welcome to Teaching!

 As you begin your career, the TUI would like to offer some practical advice based on the experience of our members over several years.

-- Your employer is either the Vocational Education Committee or, in the case of teachers in Community and Comprehensive schools, the Board of Management.
+- Your employer is either the Education and Training Board or, in the case of teachers in Community and Comprehensive schools, the Board of Management.

-- In the case of a VEC, appointment is to the “scheme” (normally defined by county) which means that one may be assigned to any Vocational School or Community College within the scheme and may, in subsequent years and subject to protocols agreed with the union, be transferred within the scheme.
+- In the case of an ETB, appointment is to the “scheme” (normally defined by county) which means that one may be assigned to any Vocational School or Community College within the scheme and may, in subsequent years and subject to protocols agreed with the union, be transferred within the scheme.

 - Community and Comprehensive schools are stand-alone employers.